Introduction

 3: Bespoke Requests

+3.1 - Fee Uplifts and Multiple Specialist Requests On occasion you may need to submit more than one code for surgery.
+When this happens we will pay the full amount for the procedure with the highest complexity and 50% of the fee for the second procedure.
 We appreciate that we can't address every medical situation or surgical complication in setting fees.
 If you are planning a complex series of procedures which are not covered in the principle outlined in the paragraph above, we may consider a bespoke request.
+This may include pre-operative or post-operative uplift requests and multiple specialist requests.
+We define these here:

 - an explanation of why an enhanced fee is appropriate